LappleApple/awesome-leading-and-managing/For-Developers-Teamwork-TechDebt.md

 - [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) - Olivier Lacan.
 An entire website dedicated to the art of the changelog, with an FAQ and an aim to produce a better changelog convention.

+- [Notes to Myself on Software Engineering](https://medium.com/s/story/notes-to-myself-on-software-engineering-c890f16f4e4d) - by François Chollet.
+Takeaway: Lists of points on the development process, API design, and software careers.
+"Productivity boils down to high-velocity decision-making and a bias for action.
+This requires a) good intuition, which comes from experience, so as to make generally correct decisions given partial information, b) a keen awareness of when to move more carefully and wait for more information, because the cost of an incorrect decision would be greater than cost of the delay.
+The optimal velocity/quality decision-making tradeoff can vary greatly in different environments."

 - [On Writing Tech Specs](https://codeburst.io/on-writing-tech-specs-6404c9791159) - by Chuck Groom.
 Takeaway: "A tech spec forces you to think through complicated issues and to get everyone on the same page.
 This helps to avoid wasting time on dead-end solutions or building the wrong thing."

 - [One Bite at a Time: Partitioning Complexity](https://www.facebook.com/notes/kent-beck/one-bite-at-a-time-partitioning-complexity/1716882961677894/) - by Kent Beck.
 Takeaway: tips on refactoring, code structure, and workflow.